carpentries-incubator/pangenomics/_episodes/01-introduction.md

 teaching: 10
 exercises: 10
 questions:
-- "What is the meaning of *pangenome*?"
+- "What is the origin of the term **pangenome**"
 - "What kind of biological data are analyzed in a pangenome?"
-- "What factors affect the structure of a pangenome?"
+- "Which factors affect the structure of a pangenome?"
 objectives:
 - "Understand the concept of *pangenome*"
 - "Define the different subsets of the *pangenome*"
-- "Learn which biological data are needed as inputs in a pangenome analysis"
+- "Learn which biological data are integrated in a pangenome analysis"
 - "Discuss applications and questions that could be solved with a pangenome analysis"

 keypoints: